tomkimpson/Argus/docs/src/kalman_mathematics.md

-# Kalman Filter Mathematics for PTA Analysis
+# State Space Mathematics for PTA Analysis

 This document provides the detailed mathematical formulation of the Kalman filter applied to pulsar timing array (PTA) analysis in the context of timing residuals.
 This builds upon the general [state-space methods](state_space.md) overview by providing the specific mathematical framework used in Argus.